 3. Pick a Theme.

 Now comes the fun part!
-Using the WordPress theme library, you can browse hundreds of different free and paid templates.
+Using the WordPress theme library, you can browse hundreds of different paid and free templates.
 These allow you to customize the underlying style of your site to match the needs of your business.

 While you’re at it, you can also play around with your theme to see how it will look in action.
 You can add logos, change fonts, and customize color schemes to match the overall style of your brand.